Understanding Sources of Demographic Predictability in Brain MRI via Disentangling Anatomy and Contrast: Experiments and Results

 We further investigate the demographic signal across imaging sequences within OASIS (Table~\ref{tab:oasis_sequences}) to assess whether the relative roles of anatomy and contrast vary with sequence type.
-Across T2w and FLAIR images, anatomy-focused representations remain close to raw performance (e.g., sex BalAcc 0.91 vs. 0.90 for T2w), indicating that structural variation continues to account for a substantial portion of the demographic signal beyond T1-weighted imaging.
-Importantly, contrast-only embeddings retain measurable predictive power across sequences.
-For example, sex prediction from $z_{\text{contrast}}$ reaches BalAcc 0.72 in T2w and 0.75 in FLAIR.
-However, race prediction remains near chance in T2w and FLAIR.
-Joint training on all sequences maintains strong sex prediction performance (BalAcc 0.91), suggesting that combining contrasts does not remove demographic signal.
-Anatomy-focused representations continue to perform strongly (sex BalAcc 0.93, race BalAcc 0.81, age MAE 5.16), while contrast embeddings remain weaker yet informative.
-Overall, the consistency of these trends across sequences indicates that the demographic signal is not specific to a single modality, but reflects contributions from both anatomical structure and acquisition-related contrast properties.
+Across T2w and FLAIR images, anatomy representations remain close to raw performance (e.g., sex BalAcc 0.91 vs. 0.90 for T2w), indicating that structural variation continues to account for a substantial portion of the demographic signal beyond T1-weighted imaging.
+Contrast embeddings retain measurable predictive power across sequences.
+For example, sex prediction from $z_{\text{contrast}}$ reaches BalAcc 0.72 in T2w and 0.75 in FLAIR whereas race prediction remains near chance.
+Joint training on all sequences maintains strong sex prediction performance, suggesting that combining contrasts does not remove demographic signal.
+Anatomy representations continue to perform strongly (sex BalAcc 0.93, age MAE 5.16), while contrast embeddings remain weaker yet informative.
+Overall, the consistency of these trends across sequences indicates that the demographic signal is not specific to a single modality, but reflects contributions from both anatomical structure and acquisition-related correlations.